 A smart M&A strategy for the growth of government contracting business should target companies with a pre-existing network of valuable resources and partners.
 Many contractors look to their subs and/or teaming partners as acquisition candidates.
 Taking that strategy a step further, acquisition candidates also often come with their own pipeline of subs and teaming partners that extend reach for the acquirer.
 Partners such as these can greatly enhance your business’s ability to compete with larger companies and improve turnaround or contract completion time.
 As with acquired in-house talent, a network of superior partners and resources can be incorporated across your overall business to improve efficiency and revenue.

 The healthiest (and most valuable) GovCons have diverse government contracts across many federal agencies (as well as access to state and local government vehicles in many instances).
 Acquiring a business with contracts with additional agencies will enable you to immediately diversify your investments and revenue sources.
 Diversification of government contracts insulates your business against dramatic revenue fluctuations caused by cutbacks in any one agency.
 The SBA recently noted that among small business government contractors, 19% of revenue came from federal government contracts and 14% came from state and local contracts, on average.

 New Contacts & Customers

-Acquiring another a government contracting business provides immediate access to new, friendly government contacts.
+Acquiring another government contracting business provides immediate access to new, friendly government contacts.
 In addition to POCs, your business will also gain access to government sites and offices.
-Being on-site is advantageous for networking with even more decision makers and increasingly the likelihood of learning about new projects, developments or contracts.
+Being on-site is advantageous for networking with even more decision-makers and increasing the likelihood of learning about new projects, developments, or contracts.